neu-vi/ezflow/docs/tutorials/training.rst

         augment=False
     )

-Do note that using the dataloader creator, one can create a dataloader which comprises of multiple datasets.
+(Do note that one can create a dataloader which comprises of multiple datasets using the dataloader creator.)

 .. code-block:: python